Byrd memorial, Mount Victoria

 Byrd Memorial and the interpretive panels on Mount Victoria can be reached from the summit car park.

-Also known as Tinakori Hill, the path to the lookout off the Northland end of Orangi Kaupapa Road, has a wheelchair-accessible gradient.
+Also known as Tinakori Hill, the path to the lookout off the Northland end of Orangi Kaupapa Road, is a wheelchair assisted walk.
 The lookout has good views of the city, a picnic area, and interpretive panels explaining the hill's history.
+The loop walk has a steeper gradient so we don't recommend this track for wheelchairs.

 Central Park, Brooklyn

-From the main entrance of Central Park, a level well-formed path follows Moturoa Stream to a series of wooden bridges.
-Return to the main entrance at the deck area past the bridges as the path rises steeply after this point.
+From the main entrance of Central Park, a gravel track follows Moturoa Stream to a series of wooden bridges.
+Return to the main entrance at the deck area, past the bridges, as the path rises steeply after this point.
+This is a wheelchair assisted walk and the track does get narrow in some places.

 Brooklyn wind turbine